 "The need of the hour is to have quality retail spaces within large pockets of residential and commercial development.
-Having multiuse residential-commercial properties with retail attached will serve the local consumption and will allow an organic growth across similar facilities.
-As a fund house, we will focus on multi-use properties (residential or commercial) and are open to organised retail being part of the overall development." said Rubi Arva. executive
+Having multi-use residential-commercial properties with retail attached will serve the local consumption and will allow an organic growth across similar facilities," said Rubi Arya, executive vice-chairman, Milestone Capital Advisors.